jfbouzereau/explorer/README.md

 Launch the application, and drag a file containing a dataset saved by Stata 8 or higher.

+##### SPSS file

+Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format.

 ##### Web file

 Launch the application, and drag a file containing the url of the data.